-Oregon consistently ranks among the lowest cost states for business according to independent research organizations such as Forbes, Ernst & Young, The Tax Foundation, and the American Institute for Economic Research.
+Oregon consistently ranks among the lowest-cost states for business according to independent research organizations such as Forbes, Milken Institute, Ernst & Young, The Tax Foundation, and the American Institute for Economic Research.
 In addition to this distinction the state also has more tools and incentives encouraging job growth and investment than any of its Western neighbors, including Washington, California, Idaho, and Nevada.

 Through incentives, Oregon offers (to employers that qualify) a virtually tax-free operating environment – both in the short and long term.
 Often overlooked is, Oregon’s “Single Sales Factor” for determining state corporate income taxes which favors employers that sell their products outside the state.
 In fact, it’s a significant reason Intel has its largest operation in the world here and why multinational companies like Nike, Columbia Sportswear, and Precision Castparts Corporation have their headquarters in Oregon.